Changed behaviours and dementia

-Download a copy of Help Sheet - 1 Changed behaviours
+Download the Help Sheet - 1.
+Changed behaviours

 This Help Sheet discusses some ways to think about any changes in behaviours that are occurring as a result of dementia.
 It describes a problem solving approach that may help you manage any behaviours if and when they arise.